Show Me What You Can Do: Capability Calibration on Reachable Workspace for Human-Robot Collaboration

-During the interaction with each robot, the participants would first go through a calibration phase before collaborating with the same robot on the table clearing task: \begin{itemize}[leftmargin=*] \item In the calibration phase, the participant would be randomly assigned to an experiment group, and observe T=4 demonstrations based on the condition.
-Each demonstration is a video showing a trajectory of a robot manipulator moving from a starting configuration to a target configuration.
-After seeing all the demonstrations, participants are asked to estimate the robot's reachable workspace by choosing positions that they think the robot can reach from a number of object queries, as shown in \Cref{fig:eval}. \item In the collaboration phase, participants are asked to perform an online table clearing task together with the same robot they have just been calibrated.
+\textbf{Collaboration task.} In the collaboration task, participants are asked to perform an online table clearing task together with the same robot they have just been calibrated.
 As discussed in \Cref{sec:task}, the task required the team to clear all four objects on the table.
 During each time step, the participant would pick up an object first before the robot makes its decision.
 The team would get rewarded based on how fast they take all the objects.
 Since two of the objects cannot be reached by the robot, to get the maximum accumulated reward (+2), the participant needs to pick up objects that cannot be reached by the robot.
-Failure to do so would result in the team getting a lower accumulated reward (0). \end{itemize}
+Failure to do so would result in the team getting a lower reward (0).